dsnkostic/discmaster-example/README.md

 * Caching is not considered anywhere, so that also must be integrated somewhere.
 (Use [Redis](https://redis.io/) somehow)
 * Pagination of data and possible usage of cursor based pagination.
 This should be added somewhere at some point
 * Maybe think about the [MongoDB](https://www.mongodb.com/)
-* How about restructuring the whole system using the [Apache Kafka](https://kafka.apache.org/) and the events to describe parts of everything.
-Is that considerable improvement to the design?
+* How about restructuring the whole system using the [Apache Kafka](https://kafka.apache.org/).
+Is using the the events, instead of states, to describe parts (or everything) of the system considerable improvement to the design?
+* Consider using [Elastic Stack](https://www.elastic.co/elastic-stack) (former ELK stack) for integrated logging.

 ## Usefull links:
 * [Spring Boot](https://spring.io/projects/spring-boot)